cepdnaclk/Computer-Architecture-Web/Lectures/markdown/Lecture 9 - Microarchitecture and Datapath.md

-# Lecture 9: Microarchitecture and Datapath
+# Lecture 9: Microarchitecture and Datapath Design

+*By Dr. Isuru Nawinne*

-## Introduction
+## 9.1 Introduction

 This lecture transitions from instruction set architecture (ISA) to microarchitecture—the hardware implementation of the ISA.
 We explore how to build a processor that executes MIPS instructions, covering instruction formats, digital logic fundamentals, datapath construction, and single-cycle processor design.
 Understanding microarchitecture reveals how software instructions translate to hardware operations and provides the foundation for studying advanced processor designs including pipelining and superscalar execution.

-## 1. Course Context and MIPS ISA
+## 9.2 Course Context and MIPS ISA

-### 1.1 Transition to Hardware Implementation
+### 9.2.1 Transition to Hardware Implementation

 **Previous Focus**: ARM ISA